-Study name Expected completion Expert agency participation Name, Title, and Involvement Completed Y/N Wetland Delineation Report (Attachment I) Complete (November 2021) Prepared by : Tetra Tech, environmental consultant for the Applicant.
+Study name Expected Expert agency participation Completed Y/N completion date Name, Title, and Involvement T/N Wetland Delineation Report (Attachment I) Complete (November 2021) Prepared by: Tetra Tech, environmental consultant for the Applicant.
 Y Raptor Nest Survey Report (Attachment L) Complete (January 2022) Prepared by Tetra Tech, environmental consultant for the Applicant.
 Agency involvement : WDFW provided feedback on protocols and special status species in the Project vicinity.
-Y Habitat and General Wildlife Survey Report (Attachment G) Complete (January 2022; revised October 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Y Habitat and General Wildlife Survey Report (Attachment G) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
 Agency involvement : WDFW provided feedback on protocols and special status species in the Project vicinity.
-Y Habitat and General Wildlife Survey Report Addendum Complete (August 2022) Prepared by : Tetra Tech, environmental consultant for the Applicant.
-Agency involvement : Tetra Tech discussed the planned spring 2022 surveys with WDFW prior to conducting surveys.
-Y Botanical Survey Report (Attachment F) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Y Habitat and General Wildlife Survey Report Addendum Planned for spring 2022 Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Agency involvement: Tetra Tech discussed the planned spring 2022 surveys with WDFW and will continue to coordinate with WDFW as described for the original Habitat and General Wildlife Survey Report. Ν Botanical Survey Report (Attachment F) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
 Agency involvement : WDFW provided feedback on protocols and special status species in the Project vicinity.
-Y Botanical Survey Addendum Complete (August 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
-Agency involvement : Tetra Tech discussed the planned spring 2022 surveys with WDFW prior to conducting surveys.
-Y
+Y Botanical Survey Addendum Planned for spring 2022 Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Agency involvement: Tetra Tech discussed the planned spring 2022 Ν surveys with WDFW and will continue to coordinate with WDFW as described for the original Botanical Survey Report.

-☑ Check this box when all proposed studies for this topic are completed
+□ Check this box when all proposed studies for this topic are completed